San Mateo High School: History

 The following year, more than 500 students registered at SMHS during the first week of the fall semester.
 The Baldwin Avenue school was designed for only 400; the main building consisted 11 classrooms, and five classrooms in temporary buildings housed the music, print shop, and history departments.
 In some cases, it was necessary for 50 students to occupy a room built for 25.
 Yet the first bond issue for Burlingame High School was defeated because it lacked the necessary two-thirds majority.
 The school board immediately called for a new bond election for $360,000 to be held November 12, 1921; $60,000 was for land and the rest for the building and furnishings.
-After a vigorous campaign, highlighted by a mass meeting on November 9, called by Major W. H. Pearson of Burlingame, the issue passed 1710-280.
+After a vigorous campaign, highlighted by a mass meeting on November 9, called by Major W. H. Pearson of Burlingame, the issue passed 1710–280.
 On April 5, 1922, ground was broken for Burlingame High School.
 On December 20, 1923, about 1,000 people attended the formal dedication of Burlingame High School.
 It should be mentioned, however, that Burlingame and San Mateo High Schools remained as one student body under one set of student body officers.
 Early in the spring of 1927, the Board of Trustees ordered San Mateo High to split into two units, to establish separate student bodies: San Mateo and Burlingame High Schools, with their own activities and teams.

 In the fall of 1927, the present San Mateo High School Delaware campus was completed.
 The $600,000 school, designed by architects John E. and E. L. Norberg, consisted of a main and an art building and a boys' gym.
 The new facility followed the architectural model of Henry VIII's Hampton Court in England.
 On November 10, the first anniversary of the laying of the cornerstone, the new T-shaped main building was dedicated and featured the state's most complete science departments with experimental switchboards, fume cabinets, and a greenhouse over the biology rooms; a print shop that handled printing for both high schools and the junior college (now College of San Mateo); a Tudor design library; and a dumbwaiter for fast communication between the principal's office and the superintendent's office on the second floor.
 A clock tower looming above the main entrance boasted the only set of chimes in a high school in the state.
 The $115,000 chimes were presented by Mrs. Charles S. Howard in memory of her son.
 With San Mateo and Burlingame high schools officially separated, students in the two cities were committed to attend their respective schools.
-The school was structurally reinforced for earthquake safety measures in 1934-1935 and then was entirely renovated for earthquake safety in 2005.
+The school was structurally reinforced for earthquake safety measures in 1934–1935 and then was entirely torn down and renovated for earthquake safety from 2001 to 2005.